MOS Iron Condor Strategy

 Frequently asked questions

-A iron condor on MOS is the iron condor strategy applied to MOS (stock).
+- A iron condor on MOS is the iron condor strategy applied to MOS (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With MOS stock trading near $20.98, the strikes shown on this page are snapped to the nearest listed MOS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MOS stock at $21.68 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed MOS chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the MOS iron condor priced on this page is roughly $19.40 and $22.60 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the MOS iron condor priced on this page is roughly $19.85 and $23.65 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current MOS market-implied 1-standard-deviation expected move is approximately 13.27%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The MOS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 12.20%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.